jimmygizmo/linkspeed/README.md

 ### 1. Clone the repository and then cd into it.

-The project root is the directory with docker-compose.yml in it.
+You will be in the project/repository root.
+The root is the directory with docker-compose.yml in it.

     git clone git@github.com:jimmygizmo/linkspeed.git